-During 2021-2022 there were a lot of changes to the staffing and leadership at the school.
+During the previous year there were a lot of changes to the staffing and leadership at the school.
 We have worked to stabilise the school and build on our positive links.
-We have begun work with Warwickshire County Council on the Lost at School Projects and restorative practice.
-This has led to group coaching for all pupils in Years 7-9 to support them to speak and to ensure they have an adult in school they speak to regularly.
-We work with the Warwickshire Ethical inclusion panel to support pupils to stay in school and succeed whether that is with pupils in our own school or us supporting other schools.
-We have increased our Pastoral capacity over the last year to ensure we have a proactive approach to identifying and removing barriers to pupils being in lessons learning.
+We have increased our Pastoral capacity over the last 18 months to ensure we have a proactive approach to identifying and removing barriers to pupils being in lessons learning.